Management Development Program | MDP

 In addition: two letters of recommendation, one from your current supervisor and one from a professional colleague.
 You will receive links that will enable your recommenders to log in and upload their letters.
 They will need YOUR last name and email address to log in to the application system.

-The comprehensive program fee includes tuition, all instructional materials and most meals.
+The comprehensive tuition includes all instructional materials, refreshments and most meals.
 Participants receive a certificate of participation at the close of the program.

 Hotel accommodations are made available to participants at a reduced rate.
 Detailed program information and accommodation options will be provided to all admitted participants.
 The Harvard Graduate School of Education is not responsible for non-refundable travel arrangements or other planning expenses incurred.
 We recommend that you not make lodging and travel arrangements until you are admitted to the program.